OpsMx/sample-pipelines/README.md

 This Sample-pipeline repo has Sample Application which has some basic sample pipelines of spinnaker.
 These pipelines can be set as default sample pipelines when spinnaker is installed.

-## Script Usage
-1. Pre-requisite: spinCLI has to installed and configured.
-Link to set it up -- https://spinnaker.io/setup/spin/
+## Instructions for pipeline configurations

+#### Git Artifacts and Helm chart pipelines
+1. The pipelines in which the artifacts are stored in git repository we need to configure first the Github account into spinnaker
+2. Instructions to integrate Github with spinnaker:
+      1. Enable the GitHub artifact provider inside the halyard pod :  `` hal config artifact github enable ``
+      2. Add an artifact account: `` hal config artifact github account opsmxdemo_account --token <Token>  ``
-2. In pipeline Json files, the trigger section has github account, So these github account can be changed to your account.Similary for Docker registry.
+3. For customizing the github account with other account which is already integrated with spinnaker.
+Then follow below instructions.
+In pipeline Json files, the      trigger section has github account, So these github account can be changed to your account.

    ```
    Sample Code Block for Github trigger:

    "triggers": [
     {
       "enabled": true,